qq775193759/3D-CariGAN/README.md

 ### Pre-trained Model

 You can download pre-trained model ```latest.pth``` in [google drive](https://drive.google.com/drive/folders/13lYYHOIQN_jJG5d-mBglD0BjWY1lqOWy?usp=sharing) and [BaiduYun](https://pan.baidu.com/s/1rtFtOeixNS1CACaZagrNLw) (code: 3kz8).
 You should put it into ```./checkpoints```.

+## Additional notes

+Please cite the following paper if the dataset and code help your research:

+Citation:

+The paper will be published.